 - The Stratford Festival has gone digital with roundtables and panels being streamed, in addition to the productions.

 - The Scotia Festival in Halifax hosted nightly concerts for their two-week run, while also offering loads of extra bonus content.

 - Buddies in Bad Times Theatre group hosts a weekly digital performance series on Instagram, Queer, Far, Wherever You Are, featuring burlesque, DJ sets, readings, and more.

-- National Canadian Film Day has compiled a how-to on hosting an online watch party.
-This article from CBC outlines how to host a concert online.
+- This article from CBC outlines how to host a concert online.

 Exhibitions can be experienced through live virtual tours with commentary:

 - See staff of Charlottetown’s Confederation Centre Art Gallery give a tour of their various exhibitions.